Wallace Stevens: Racism

-Stevens's contempt for people of African descent may be evident in various ways, e.g., his use of the phrase "nigger mystics" in his poem "Prelude to Objects", and the title of his poem "Like Decorations on a Nigger Cemetery".
-Too, "It happened during the meeting of the National Book Award committee that gave the poetry prize to Marianne Moore.
+There is various evidence of Stevens's contempt for people of African descent, e.g., his use of the phrase "nigger mystics" in his poem "Prelude to Objects", and the title of his poem "Like Decorations in a Nigger Cemetery".
+This attitude is further illustrated by the following anecdote: "It happened during the meeting of the National Book Award committee that gave the poetry prize to Marianne Moore.
 [F]ive [judges, including] Wallace Stevens ... passed the time looking at photographs of previous meetings of National Book Award judges.
 Gwendolyn Brooks appeared in one of these.
-On seeing the photo, Stevens remarked, 'Who’s the coon?' ...
-Noticing the reaction of the group to his question, he asked, 'I know you don’t like to hear people call a lady a coon, but who is it?'”
+On seeing the photo, Stevens remarked, 'Who's the coon?' ...
+Noticing the reaction of the group to his question, he asked, 'I know you don't like to hear people call a lady a coon, but who is it?'”

 In popular culture

 In 1976, after discovering Picasso's etching techniques from Atelier Crommelynck, David Hockney produced a suite of 20 etchings called The Blue Guitar.
 The frontispiece mentions Hockney's dual inspiration as "The Blue Guitar: Etchings By David Hockney Who Was Inspired By Wallace Stevens Who Was Inspired By Pablo Picasso".
 The etchings refer to themes of a poem by Stevens, The Man with the Blue Guitar.
 Petersburg Press published the portfolio in October 1977.
 The same year, Petersburg also published a book in which the poem's text accompanied the images.

 Both titles of an early story by John Crowley, first published in 1978 as "Where Spirits Gat Them Home", later collected in 1993 as "Her Bounty to the Dead", come from "Sunday Morning".
 The titles of two novels by D. E. Tingle, Imperishable Bliss (2009) and A Chant of Paradise (2014), come from "Sunday Morning".
 John Irving quotes Stevens's poem "The Plot Against the Giant" in his novel The Hotel New Hampshire.
-In Terrence Malick's film Badlands, the nicknames of the protagonists are Red and Kit, a possible reference to Stevens's poem "Red Loves Kit".
+In Terrence Malick's 1973 film Badlands, the nicknames of the protagonists are Red and Kit, a possible reference to Stevens's poem "Red Loves Kit".

+Vic Chesnutt recorded a song named "Wallace Stevens" on his 2007 album North Star Deserter.
+The song references Stevens' poem "Thirteen Ways of Looking at a Blackbird".

-Nick Cave cited the lines "And the waves, the waves were soldiers moving" in his song "We Call Upon the Author".
-They come from Stevens's poem "Dry Loaf".
-Later Vic Chesnutt recorded a song named "Wallace Stevens" on his album North Star Deserter.
-The song references Stevens's poem "Thirteen Ways of Looking at a Blackbird".
+Nick Cave cited the lines "And the waves, the waves were soldiers moving" in his song "We Call Upon the Author" (from the 2008 album Dig, Lazarus, Dig!!!).
+They come from Stevens' poem "Dry Loaf".

 Stevens was honored with a US postage stamp in 2012.